-The industrial hygiene equipment calibration responsibility rests with IH personnel.
+Industrial hygiene and radiological monitoring equipment calibration responsibility rests with IH and H&S personnel respectively.

 The PI/Field Team Leader is responsible for ensuring that equipment used by the sampling crew in the field is calibrated.

 It is the responsibility of the personnel using the equipment to check the calibration status in the calibration log.
 This must be done prior to use to ensure that the equipment is operational.